top of page

 Tip 5: Minimize distractions

 Distraction is caused by multitasking.
 Stop focusing on multiple things all at once.
 Discipline your mind by taking on one task at a time.
 Multi-tasking will lead to rushed results, causing further delays, a lack of productivity, and stress.
-We’ve all been there by working on a few things at once, and we find ourselves getting distracted by social media or co-workers that bring our productivity down.
+We’ve all been there by working on a few things at once, and we find ourselves getting distracted by social media or co-workers which bring our productivity down.

 When working on your tasks make sure there are limited distractions around you, turn your phone off, mute social media notifications, or log out of all your social media accounts to limit your social media browsing.